-8.314.3.5 EFFECTIVE DATE: February 1, 1995 unless a later date is cited at the end of a section.
-[8.314.3.5 NMAC - Rn, 8 NMAC 4.MAD.734, 5/1/02]
+8.314.3.5 EFFECTIVE DATE: March 1, 2018 unless a later date is cited at the end of a section.
+[8.314.3.5 NMAC - Rp, 8.314.3.5 NMAC 3/1/2018]

-8.314.3.6 OBJECTIVE: The objective of this rule is to provide policies for the service portion of the New Mexico [medicaid program] medical assistance program (MAP).
-These policies describe eligible providers, covered services, noncovered services, utilization review, and provider reimbursement.
-[1/1/95, 2/1/95; 8.314.3.6 NMAC - Rn, 8 NMAC 4.MAD.000.6, 5/1/02; A, 12/1/10; A, xx-xx-xx]
+8.314.3.6 OBJECTIVE: The objective of this rule is to provide policies for the service portion of the New Mexico medical assistance program (MAP).
+These policies describe eligible providers, covered services, non-covered services, utilization review, and provider reimbursement.
+[8.314.3.6 NMAC - Rp, 8.314.3.6 NMAC 3/1/2018]

-8.314.3.7 DEFINITIONS: [RESERVED]
+8.314.3.7 DEFINITIONS:

-A. Activities of daily living (ADLs): Those activities associated with an individual's daily functioning.
+- A. Activities of daily living (ADLs): Those activities associated with an individual's daily functioning.
 The basic skills of everyday living such as toileting, bathing, dressing, grooming, and eating and the skills necessary to maintain the normal routines of the day, such as housekeeping, shopping and preparing meals.
-The term also includes exercising, personal, social and community skills.

-B. Adult: An individual who is 18 years of age or older.

-C. Authorized representative: An individual designated by the eligible recipient or his or her guardian, if applicable, to represent the eligible recipient and act on his or her behalf.
+The term also includes exercising, personal, social and community skills. - B. Adult: An individual who is 18 years of age or older. - C. Authorized representative: An individual designated by the eligible recipient or his or her guardian, if applicable, to represent the eligible recipient and act on his or her behalf.
 The authorized representative must provide formal documentation authorizing him or her to access the identified case information for this specific purpose.
-An authorized representative may be, but need not be, the eligible recipient's guardian or attorney.

-D. Category of eligibility (COE): To qualify for medical assistance program (MAP) services, an applicant must meet financial criteria and belong to one of the groups that the New Mexico medical assistance division (MAD) has defined as eligible.

-E. Centers for medicare and medicaid services (CMS): Federal agency within the United States department of health and human services that works in partnership with New Mexico to administer medicaid and MAP services under HSD.

-F. Child: An individual under the age of 18.
-For purpose of early periodic screening, diagnosis and treatment (EPSDT) services eligibility, "child" is defined as an individual under the age of 21.

-G. Eligible recipient: An applicant meeting the financial and medical level of care (LOC) criteria to receive MAD services through the medically fragile program.

-H. Home and community-based services (HCBS) waiver: A set of MAD services that provides alternatives to long-term care services in institutional settings, such as the medically fragile waiver program.
-CMS waives certain statutory requirements of the Social Security Act to allow HSD to provide an array of home and community-based options through these waiver programs.

-I. Intermediate care facilities for individuals with intellectual disabilities (ICF/IID): Facilities that are licensed and certified by the New Mexico department of health (DOH) to provide room and board, continuous active treatment and other services for eligible recipients with a primary diagnosis of intellectually disabled.
+An authorized representative may be, but need not be, the eligible recipient's guardian or attorney. - D. Category of eligibility (COE): To qualify for medical assistance program (MAP) services, an applicant must meet financial criteria and belong to one of the groups that the New Mexico medical assistance division (MAD) has defined as eligible. - E. Centers for medicare and medicaid services (CMS): Federal agency within the United States department of health and human services that works in partnership with New Mexico to administer medicaid and MAP services under HSD. - F. Child: An individual under the age of 18.
+For purpose of early periodic screening, diagnosis and treatment (EPSDT) services eligibility, "child" is defined as an individual under the age of 21. - G. Eligible recipient: An applicant meeting the financial and medical level of care (LOC) criteria to receive MAD services through the medically fragile program. - H. Home and community-based services (HCBS) waiver: A set of MAD services that provides alternatives to long-term care services in institutional settings, such as the medically fragile waiver program.
+CMS waives certain statutory requirements of the Social Security Act to allow HSD to provide an array of home and community-based options through these waiver programs. - I. Intermediate care facilities for individuals with intellectual disabilities (ICF/IID): Facilities that are licensed and certified by the New Mexico department of health (DOH) to provide room and board, continuous active treatment and other services for eligible recipients with a primary diagnosis of intellectual disabilities.